-Foreign exchange gains or losses, net includes:
+Foreign exchange gains or losses, net include:

-- marked to market gains or losses on derivative instruments; - · foreign currency exchange gains or losses on translation of other assets and liabilities; and - unrealized foreign currency exchange gains or losses on revaluation of other assets and liabilities.
+- marked to market gains or losses on derivative instruments; - foreign currency exchange gains or losses on translation of other assets and liabilities; and - unrealized foreign currency exchange gains or losses on revaluation of other assets and liabilities.

-Amortization of Intangible Assets
+Amortization of intangible assets

-Amortization of intangible assets is associated with our acquisitions of Marketics, in May 2007, Flovate in June 2007, AHA (formerly known as Call 24-7) in April 2008, BizAps in June 2008 and Aviva Global in July 2008.
+Amortization of intangible assets is associated with our acquisitions of Marketics Technologies (India) Private Limited, or Marketics, in May 2007, Flovate Technologies Limited, or Flovate, in June 2007, Accidents Happen Assistance Limited (formerly known as Call 24-7), or AHA, in April 2008, Business Applications Associates Limited, or BizAps, in June 2008, Aviva Global in July 2008 and Fusion in June 2012.